 "After many weeks of negotiations, after many attempts, different meetings, people, calls, countries, proposals.
 Finally!
 There was not a single day when we did not try to find a solution that would save our people," Ukraine's President Volodymyr Zelenskyy said on Sunday.
 "Today, for the first time in all the days of the war, this vital corridor has started working.
 For the first time there were two days of real cease-fire on this territory."

 World Health Organization medical staff in Ukraine were stationed to receive civilians from Mariupol.
 "To meet the health needs of evacuees from Mariupol, WHO teams are preparing hospitals and medical supplies to treat infectious and waterborne diseases due to infrastructure damage, injuries, and to provide psychosocial support for severe trauma and mental health issues," WHO's Director-General Tedros Adhanom Ghebreyesus said.

 In a visit to Kyiv to meet with Zelenskyy and other top Ukrainian officials, U.S. House Speaker Nancy Pelosi and other members of a Congressional delegation said they sought "to send an unmistakable and resounding message to the entire world: America stands firmly with Ukraine."

-Zelenskyy began the meeting by thanking the United States for its initial US$13.6 billion aid package last month, Pelosi and the other Congressional members said, but he also “conveyed the clear need for continued security, economic and humanitarian assistance” to deal with the war’s devastation.
-U.S. President Joe Biden has asked Congress for US$33 billion more in defense spending, government assistance, and food and humanitarian aid.
+Zelenskyy began the meeting by thanking the United States for its initial US$13.6 billion aid package last month, Pelosi and other Congressional members said, but he also "conveyed the clear need for continued security, economic and humanitarian assistance" to deal with the war's devastation.
+U.S. President Joe Biden has asked Congress for US$33 billion more to support Ukraine's defenses, government and civilians.